rootstrap/blog/content/How to create an Activity Indicator with SwiftUI - Pablo Malvasio.md

 So, to start if you don’t a have a project to add the spinner, you can create one with SwiftUI as base framework or you can just go to your existing project and create a new SwiftUI file to start working.

-In this case we’ll be creating a rounded square with a spinning view in the middle, a full blurred background and some shadows just in order to say that we made something fancy.
+In this case we’ll be creating a rounded square with a spinning view in the middle, a full blurred background and some shadows **for extra fanciness**.
 The final result will look like this:

 ![Final result](images/spinner-final-result.png)